Jenelle Evans Custody: ‘Teen Mom’ Star Building Custom Home To Get Jace Back?

 It sounds like the home won’t be ready for the time her daughter arrives later this month, but it does sound like this home may play a role in how she could get Jace back.
 In her custody case with Kaiser, Jenelle Evans is determined to see if Nathan has a stable home environment for her son.
 And maybe she can use this same strategy against her mother in court, as her new home may provide a stable home for Jace.

 What do you think of Jenelle Evans building her own home?
-Do you think she should get Jace back in her custody, as she has changed completely since the first season of Teen Mom 2?
+Do you think she should get Jace back in her custody since she has changed completely since the first season of Teen Mom 2?

 [Featured Image by Jamie McCarthy/Getty Images]